marioparaschiv/possess/README.md

 # Possess
-A JavaScript function interceptor that enables you to monitor and control the execution flow at each stage of a function's lifecycle, such as before execution, during execution, and after completion.
+A JavaScript function & class interceptor that enables you to monitor and control the execution flow at each stage of the functions/class lifecycle, such as before execution, during execution, and after completion.